platformsh/platformsh-docs/docs/src/create-apps/dependency-updates.md

 ---

 Platform.sh allows you to run automated code updates through [source operations](../create-apps/source-operations.md).
 For example, you can set up a source operation to run dependency updates on your project.

+## Update your dependencies using a source operation

-To do, use one of the following configurations depending on your dependency manager:
+To facilitate dependency updates in your project, set up a source operation depending on your dependency manager:

 {{< codetabs >}}